ricaflops/Jupiter-II-Expansion/README.md

 PRTBUF        ( View received data )
 BUFFER 256 TX ( Transmit 256 bytes over serial line )
 ```
-Note: use Space key to abort communication if needed.
+*Note: use Space key to abort communication if needed*

 # Extra FORTH vocabulary
 The extended vocabulary is copied from XROM to a unused 1K RAM area at $3000-$33FF of Jupiter-II during initialization.